wuzhiyu96/ZhiyuWu_PersonalPortfoliio/3_reflection/README.md

 ## Aspects of Learning

 ### Successful Elements
-- Skills and approaches that worked well
+- Skills and approaches that worked well: new things learnt during this project not mentioned earlier: Arcgis storymaps, github
 - Positive learning experiences
 - Moments of significant personal development
 - Effective strategies implemented